 On June 14, 2007, Resolution No. 599/2007 of the Secretariat of Energy was published (the "Resolution").
 This Resolution approved an agreement with natural gas producers regarding the natural gas supply to the domestic market during the period 2007 through 2011 (the "Agreement 2007-2011"), giving such producers a five business-day term to enter into the Agreement 2007-2011.
 The purpose of this Agreement 2007-2011 is to guarantee the normal supply of the natural gas domestic market during the period 2007 through 2011, considering the domestic market demand registered during 2006 plus the growth of residential and small commercial customers consumption (the "Priority Demand").
 According to the Resolution, the producers that have signed the Agreement 2007-2011 commit to supply a part of the Priority Demand according to certain percentage determined for each producer based upon its share of production for the 36 months period prior to April 2004.
-In case of shortage to supply Priority Demand, natural gas exports of producers that id in ont sign off the Agreement 2007-2011 will be the first to be called upon in order to satisfy such mentioned shortage.
+In case of shortage to supply Priority Demand, natural gas exports of producers that did not sign the Agreement 2007-2011 will be the first to be called upon in order to satisfy such mentioned shortage.
 The Agreement 2007-2011 also establishes terms of effectiveness and pricing provisions for the Priority Demand consumption.
 Considering that the Resolution anticipates the continuity of the regulatory mechanisms that affect the exports, YPF has appealed the Resolution and has expressly stated that the execution of Hydrocarbons notified that the Agreement 2007-2011 reached the sufficient level of subscription and that it is currently in an implementation stage.

-Regulatory requirements: YPF is subject to certain regulations requiring the domestic hydrocarbon market demand supply.
+- Regulatory requirements: YPF is subject to certain regulations requiring the domestic hydrocarbon market demand supply.
 On October 11, 2006, Secretariat of Domestic Commerce issued Resolution No. 25/2006 which requires refiners and/or wholesale and/or retail sellers to meet domestic market diesel demand.
 The resolution requires, at least, to supply volumes equivalent to those of previous year corresponding month, plus the positive correlation between the rise in diesel demand and the rise of the Gross Domestic Product, accrued from the reference month.
-The mentioned commercialization should be performed with no distortion nor damage to the diesel market normal operation.

-In connection with certain natural gas exportation contracts from the Noroeste basin in Argentina, YPF presented to the Secretariat of Energy the accreditation of the existence of natural gas reserves of that basin in adherence to exports permits.
-If The Secretariat of Energy considers that the natural gas reserves are insufficient, it could resolve the partial or total suspension of one or several export permits.

-During 2005, the Secretariat of Energy by means of Resolution No. 785/2005, created the National Program of Hydrocarbons Warehousing Aerial Tank Loss Control, measure aimed at reducing and correcting environmental pollution caused by hydrocarbons warehousing-aerial tanks.
-YPF's Management is evaluating the effect of the resolution.

-Operating leases: As of June 30, 2007, the main lease contracts correspond to the rental of oil and gas production equipment, ships, natural gas compression equipment and real estate for service stations.
-Charges recognized under these contracts for the six-month periods ended June 30, 2007 and 2006, amounted to 164 and 137, respectively.
+The mentioned commercialization should be performed with no distortion nor damage to the diesel market normal operation. - In connection with certain natural gas exportation contracts from the Noroeste basin in Argentina, YPF presented to the Secretariat of Energy the accreditation of the existence of natural gas reserves of that basin in adherence to exports permits.
+If The Secretariat of Energy considers that the natural gas reserves are insufficient, it could resolve the partial or total suspension of one or several export permits. - During 2005, the Secretariat of Energy by means of Resolution No. 785/2005, created the National Program of Hydrocarbons Warehousing Aerial Tank Loss Control, measure aimed at reducing and correcting environmental pollution caused by hydrocarbons warehousing-aerial tanks.
+The Company has begun to develop and implement a technical and environmental audit plan as required by the resolution. - Operating leases: As of September 30, 2007, the main lease contracts correspond to the rental of oil and gas production equipment, ships, natural gas compression equipment and real estate for service stations.
+Charges recognized under these contracts for the nine-month periods ended September 30, 2007 and 2006, amounted to 266 and 210, respectively.

-As of June 30, 2007, estimated future payments related to these contracts are as follows:
+As of September 30, 2007, estimated future payments related to these contracts are as follows:

-Within 1 From 1 to 2 From 2 to 3 From 3 to 4 From 4 to 5 More than 5 year years years years years years Estimated future payments 303 200 167 155 110 163
+Within 1 From 1 to 2 From 2 to 3 From 3 to 4 From 4 to 5 More than 5 year years years years years years Estimated future payments 253 195 174 153 111 171